 The data connections strategy incorporates common referencing methods for researchers, research groups, research activities, places, research datasets, research fields, scholarly or scientific terminology, data tools/services, and data themselves.
 We believe rich connections among the above mentioned entities will increase discoverability, accessibility and reusability of data.

-FAIR data are a set of community generated guiding principles intended to be high-level principles that are concise and domain independent, which apply equally to metadata as to data i.e. to “facilitate knowledge discovery by assisting humans and machines in their discovery of, access to, integration and analysis of, task-appropriate scientific data and their associated algorithms and workflows”.
+FAIR data are a set of community generated guiding principles ithat are concise and domain independent, which apply equally to metadata as to data.
+Together, the principles “facilitate knowledge discovery by assisting humans and machines in their discovery of, access to, integration and analysis of, task-appropriate scientific data and their associated algorithms and workflows”.

-The four FAIR "facets" are that data should be:
+The four facets of FAIR data are that it should be: